Assynt Fisheries Oral History Project

-This project seeks to record the present status of the fisheries and the remembered history and stories associated with the development of fishing around the peninsula in living memory by local people.
-The project aims to chart and record the evolution and progression of fishing practices and the livelihoods that these have supported over the last half century or more, in turn recording lessons for contemporary management approaches.
+This project sought to record the present status of the fisheries and the remembered history and stories associated with the development of fishing around the peninsula in living memory by local people.
+The project aimed to chart and record the evolution and progression of fishing practices and the livelihoods that these have supported over the last half century or more, in turn recording lessons for contemporary management approaches.

 Through the project Historic Assynt hopes to

 - Increase people’s engagement with the marine environment and their awareness of the pressures and threats to it.